Back to news

 GPT-5.5$5.00$30.00General purpose (400K only)

 Two cautions on this table.
-The Gemini 3.5 Flash row reads $0.35/$0.70, but OpenRouter lists the model at $1.50 input / $9.00 output per million tokens, roughly four to thirteen times higher, so the figures here are unconfirmed and almost certainly understated.
-The MiniMax M3 row holds up to 512K input; past that you're paying closer to $0.60/$2.40.
-The GPT-5.5 $5/$30 pricing is accurate, but the "400K only" note isn't: the GPT-5.5 API offers a 1M-token window, and the 400K cap applies inside Codex.
+The Gemini 3.5 Flash row reads $0.35/$0.70, but OpenRouter lists the model at $1.50 input / $9.00 output (opens in a new tab) per million tokens, roughly four to thirteen times higher, so the figures here are unconfirmed and almost certainly understated.
+The MiniMax M3 row holds up to 512K input; past that you're paying closer to $0.60/$2.40 (opens in a new tab).
+The GPT-5.5 $5/$30 pricing is accurate (opens in a new tab), but the "400K only" note isn't: the GPT-5.5 API offers a 1M-token window, and the 400K cap applies inside Codex.

 Conclusion